ofdryads/miniageOS/README.md

 ## Instructions
   - TBA

-## What will *not* work when using a phone running this build?
+## What things will *not* work when using a phone running this build?
 - Banking apps, Venmo, NFC/contactless pay (like Google Pay, Apple Pay, or Samsung Pay)
 - RCS messaging (not without significant configuration, and may not even work consistently then).
 Regular SMS, most third party messaging apps, and iMessage-via-Mac services *will* work.
 - Apple Music official client
 - *(The points above apply to any phone with an unlocked bootloader, including ones running official LineageOS builds.
 It even applies to many other custom ROMs that allow re-locking the bootloader)*
-- Opening links (URL or QR code) in a browser will not work, since there is no browser to open the links
+- Opening links (URL or QR code) in a browser will not work, since there is no browser to open the links.

 ## Important note
 This is meant to be repeated every few months or so.
 Running this script/flashing the image *is* the update mechanism.
-It replaces the OTA system to avoid the modifications being undone by LineageOS official releases.
+It replaces the OTA system to avoid the modifications being undone by official LineageOS releases.
 Going 6+ months without updating creates security risks.
 This goes for any 3rd party apps you add as well.